 When used as a treatment for chronic fatigue syndrome, melatonin improves motivation, activity, and concentration and has been found to reduce fatigue levels.
 Melatonin levels normally decrease with age, which results in diminishment of circadian rhythm amplitudes.
 Sleep fragmentation in the elderly can be successfully treated with melatonin.
 Why would anyone use melatonin for insomnia when other medicines are available?
 Different drugs work on different neurotransmitter systems in the brain, so it is good to have options.
 Some patients find benzodiazepine antagonist drugs to have a paradoxical effect - the drugs make them less likely to sleep.
 Some with that problem find melatonin to be effective.

-Melatonin has no known food interactions, and no known effects on lab test values.
+Melatonin has no known food interactions, and no known effects on routine diagnostic lab test values for humans.

-There are some people who should not take melatonin; these include children, women who are pregnant or breastfeeding, people who have kidney, liver or heart disease, autoimmune diseases, depression, central nervous system disorders, and Parkinson’s disease.
-Serious side effects from melatonin have not been reported, but effects from taking melatonin over a long period of time still needs to be studied.
+Some people should not take melatonin; these include children, women who are pregnant or breastfeeding, people who have kidney, liver or heart disease, autoimmune diseases, depression, central nervous system disorders, and Parkinson’s disease.
+Serious side effects from melatonin have not been reported, but effects from taking melatonin over a long period of time still need to be studied.
 Melatonin supplements should be used only under your doctor’s supervision.

 Melatonin occurs naturally in some foods, but the amounts are not high enough to influence circadian or circannual rhythm.
 Serotonin, a neurotransmitter, is the precursor of melatonin, and plays a role in sleep-wake cycle, appetite and gastrointestinal health, mood, depression and obsessive compulsive disorder.
 There are many foods containing serotonin, but serotonin in food does not cross the blood-brain barrier and is not effective as a chronobiotic in this form.